Wolverine State 100

 Course Details

-Participants will encounter a variety of terrains including single-track trails, gravel roads, limestone paths, and seasonal roads.
-The surfaces can include packed dirt, sand, grass, and pavement.
-The trail sections are described as technical, with roots, rocks, and leaves.
+Runners encounter a mix of surfaces including single-track trails, gravel roads, limestone paths, and seasonal roads.
+The terrain varies from packed dirt and grass to sandy sections and pavement.
+While much of the route focuses on approachable surfaces, some trail sections are technical with roots and rocks.